 Resection of locally advanced regional disease results in a 10-month median survival (vs 3 to 4 months without resection).

 Metastasis or extensive nodal involvement precludes curative surgery, and, at most, palliative procedures should be undertaken.
 However, the true extent of tumor spread often is not recognized until curative surgery is attempted.
 Palliative surgery typically consists of a gastroenterostomy to bypass a pyloric obstruction and should be done only if the patient’s quality of life can be improved.
-In patients not undergoing surgery, combination chemotherapy regimens (5-fluorouracil, doxorubicin, mitomycin, cisplatin, or leucovorin in various combinations) may produce temporary response but little improvement in 5-year survival.
-In recent years, targeted therapies using trastuzumab for tumors that overexpress human epidermal growth factor receptor 2 (HER2+ tumors) and ramucirumab (a vascular endothelial growth factor [VEGF] inhibitor) in conjunction with chemotherapy have been used in advanced cancer.
+In patients not undergoing surgery, combination chemotherapy regimens (5-fluorouracil, capecitabine, doxorubicin, mitomycin, cisplatin, oxaliplatin, irinotecan, paclitaxel, docetaxel, or leucovorin in various combinations) may produce temporary response but little improvement in 5-year survival.
+In recent years, targeted therapies using trastuzumab for tumors that overexpress human epidermal growth factor receptor 2 (HER2+) tumors and ramucirumab (a vascular endothelial growth factor [VEGF] inhibitor) in conjunction with chemotherapy have been used in advanced cancer.
 Immunotherapy such as with pembrolizumab is approved for use in patients with programmed cell death ligand 1 (PD-L1)–positive advanced or metastatic gastric cancer.
-(See also the National Comprehensive Cancer Network's guidelines on gastric cancer.)
+Programmed cell death receptor 1 inhibitors (eg, nivolumab) are approved for use outside the US for patients with advanced gastric cancer.
 Radiation therapy is of limited benefit.

 Helicobacter pylori infection is a risk factor for some stomach cancers.